 Storage & Special Diets

-Storing: Store your roasted garlic mashed potatoes cooked in the fridge in an airtight container for up to 7 days.
+Storing: Store this recipe cooked in the fridge in an airtight container for up to 7 days.

 Freezing: Place the garlic mashed potato in a freezer safe ziploc bag and remove as much air as possible.
 Flatten the potatoes in the bag so they are in a single layer.
 Freeze for up to 4 months.

-To Make Gluten Free: Roasted garlic mashed potatoes are naturally gluten-free but make sure you check the labels on your milk, butter and sour cream for any wheat-containing additives.
+To Make Gluten Free: This recipe is naturally gluten-free but make sure you check the labels on your milk, butter and sour cream for any wheat-containing additives.

 To Make It Vegan: To make this recipe vegan, use a vegan butter substitute and non-dairy milk like soy.
 You can use unsweetened almond or coconut yogurt in place of the sour cream but it may change the flavor slightly so add slowly and test as you go.
 Often you can find vegan dairy free sour cream at the grocery store.